raphCode/master-thesis-muzero/theory.typ

 The !ss $s^t$ are encoded in a learnt latent space, so a !rnet #rep translates !obss into !latreps.

-To differentiate !ss and !as occuring in a !g !traj from those used by !net inferences, I introduce the following notation:
+To differentiate !ss and !as occuring in an !env !traj from those used by !net inferences, I introduce the following notation:
 !Ss and !rs occuring in a !g are marked with subscript, so the !s and !a at time $t$ are
 $s_t$ and $a_t$, respectively.
 A superscript is added to denote !ss predicted by the !nns, so for example